kbaynes/kerr-ec2/README.md

 ## Goal

-The goal of this project is to demonstrate how to quickly launch an Amzazon Linux 2 AMI instance and configure it to run a Spring Boot executable JAR and MariaDB (MySQL).
+The goal of this project is to demonstrate how to quickly (less than 5 minutes) launch an Amzazon Linux 2 AMI instance and configure it to run a Spring Boot executable JAR and MariaDB (MySQL).

 ## Motivation